Mission, History, & Stewardship

 Our Mission, Vision and Values

-It is the responsibility of each member of the community to encourage and contribute to those processes.
 As a member of the community, we fully acknowledge and accept that responsibility and will employ a proactive and involved effort to identify, enlist, and assist the resources most capable of resolving those issues and obstacles that would obstruct our fellow citizen from realizing their full potential or enjoying the benefits our community has to offer.

 What exactly is a Community Foundation?